Hernia Surgery in Phoenix, Arizona

 - The chance of a patient having to have the surgery again is reduced with minimally invasive surgery.

-Though minimally invasive surgery offers many benefits over open hernia repair, Dr. Stevenson may not suggest it if:
+Though minimally invasive surgery offers many benefits over open hernia repair, our Phoenix Hernia specialists may not suggest it if:

 - The patient is obese.